| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 spacer and keeps the total hip prosthesis stable

+in place.
 The bone cement has added

 substances that make it opaque (not pervious ) for X-rays.
 On